 From Matadouro beach, 10 minutes walking from Olá Onda, you can catch the surfbus.
 Kind of like a skibus, this ‘Ericeira Beach Bus’ runs all days in summer from Ribeira d’Ilhas to Foz do Lizandro.
 You can hop on and hop off for only €1.
 All famous surfspots of Ericeira are within a couple of kilometers, so even if you don’t have a car, you can still go and surf, swim or sunbath anywhere you want.

 We are Darcie Paardekooper and Jasper Kooring and very happy to welcome you to Olá Onda!
-We bought the house in October 2016 to start a high quality guesthouse for people looking to have a nice holiday in Ericeira.
+We bought the house in October 2016 and renovated it completely, to start a high quality guesthouse. for people looking to have a nice holiday in Ericeira.
 After ten months of breaking down walls, building new ones, painting, gardening and what not, we turned it into the guesthouse we hoped it would be.

 Darcie: “Sharing my passion for Portugal and surfing with other people is something I’ve been wanting to make my job for a long time.
 With a Portuguese mother and a Dutch father, I grew up spending almost all my holidays in Portugal.
 I know the Ericeira area very well, so I’m familiar with all the famous hotspots as well as where you need to go to avoid the beaten path.
 I love the climate, the waves, the beaches, the food (especially the pastries), the colors, the plants, the cities and the people here.”